zainnadeem/swift-arrayMethods-lab-ios-0616/README.md

 ## Outline / Notes

 *  I've included the playground file.
 This lesson could range anywhere between 10-15 questions.
+* This should build in complexity giving them some easy wins with the first few questions.
+This probably could reach 20 questions if you feel you're cramming too much in the earlier questions to encompass all they learned.

 <a href='https://learn.co/lessons/ArrayMethodsLab' data-visibility='hidden'>View this lesson on Learn.co</a>